Dr. Tim Tröndle

 Additional information

-For a list of my publications, please see my ORCID profilecall_made.
+For a list of my publications, please see my ORCID profile.

-For a list of my analyses, please see my GitHub profilecall_made.
+For a list of my analyses, please see my GitHub profile.

 Course Catalogue